PriyankaGowda2005/AI-ML/README.md

-# InLighnX Global AI & ML Internship Program
+# self learning

 ## 📚 Course Overview

-This comprehensive internship program provides hands-on experience in Artificial Intelligence and Machine Learning, covering fundamental concepts to advanced deep learning and natural language processing techniques.
-The program is designed to equip interns with practical skills through theoretical learning, video sessions, and real-world project implementations.
+This comprehensive self learning program provides hands-on experience in Artificial Intelligence and Machine Learning, covering fundamental concepts to advanced deep learning and natural language processing techniques.
+The program is designed to equip learners with practical skills through theoretical learning, video sessions, and real-world project implementations.

 ---